nickdevereaux/SharepointManager/SharePoint Manager 2013/Main/Resources/Documents/Readme.txt

-SharePoint Manager 2013
+SharePoint Manager

 Created by
 Carsten Keutmann
 Copyright 2012

-The SharePoint Manager 2013 (SPM2013)
+The SharePoint Manager
 This version enables you to explorer and edit the data in the object model.
-The application is not meant to be a windows form application version of the SharePoint 3.0 Central Administration, but to provide extra functionality that if only found in stsadm.exe or nowhere else.
+The application is not meant to be a windows form application version of the SharePoint Central Administration, but to provide extra functionality that if only found in stsadm.exe or nowhere else.

 Note:
-The SPM2013 application only uses the SharePoint Foundation 5.0 object model.
+The SPM application only uses the SharePoint Foundation object model.
 The application do not access the Sql Server directly or using other kind of hacks.

 Warning!